SrikarNulu/MediScan-Eye-Disease-Diagnosis/README.md

 ---

 ## **Dataset**
-You can download the dataset used for this project from the following address:
+You can download the dataset used for this project from the following link:
 [Download Dataset](https://www.kaggle.com/datasets/gunavenkatdoddi/eye-diseases-classification)

 ---